Where science and compassion cure

 Q) What happens when my cat is discharged from Hypurrcat?

-When your cat’s radioactivity level is below the legal limit, we will contact you to make an appointment for discharge.
 When you pick up your cat, we will explain in detail the radiation safety precautions that you should follow for two weeks.
-If you wish to review the Release Information for Owners of Cats Treated with Radioiodine, you may find it at that link.
+If you wish to review the Release Information for Owners of Cats Treated with Radioiodine, you can find it at the bottom of the main page of our FAQ section.

 Initial At-Home Care for Cats Treated with Radioiodine